jundalisay/spblist/content/en/research/sarkar/microvita/chapter-05.md

 If any of you have had a chance to see such a khamúrtti or are still seeing one on any occasion due to the grace of the guru, you should not pray for any mundane object or for any finite object of enjoyment from these khamúrttis.

-There is yet another kind of shadowy appearance unrelated to khamúrtti.
+There is yet another kind of shadowy appearance unrelated to khamúrtti.  -->

-## Yakśińii
+## Yakśińii Siddhi

-In Tantra, this is known as yakśińii darshana.
-As a result of practising a special type of Tantra, people attain the yakśińii siddhi.
+This is achieved by practising a special type of Tantra, and is called yakśińii darshana.

-Such people are known as yakśińii siddhas – sádhakas who have attained a type of occult power.
+Such people are called yakśińii siddhas – sádhakas who have attained a type of occult power.

-These yakśińiis(4) work under the instructions of the siddhas, and provided that some rules and regulations are not violated, they abide by their instructions.
+These yakśińiis(4) work under the instructions of the siddhas.
+As long as some rules are not violated, the yaksiniis abide by their instructions.

 Usually, the yakśińiis cannot be induced to perform any evil deed.